 It has never been so easy to have farm to table options in a small space!

 Hope you join me and start planning your garden in a small space now, here are some tips:

-- Head to a local farm and purchase some herbs, fern, plant which can be indoors in colder months and bring them in to get acclimated.
+- Head to a local farm and purchase some herbs, ferns or other plants which can be indoors in colder months and bring them in to get acclimatised.